heathermortensen/VP_SOAP_UI_project/Readme.md

 I made a test suite and Exported results from running the test suite to file [TestSuiteLogExport_10_10_2021_545am.txt](https://github.com/heathermortensen/VP_Project/files/7318014/TestSuiteLogExport_10_10_2021_545am.txt).
 I was able to create a test case, add some assertions, and add a malfunctioning script (is this done in [Groovy?](https://www.tutorialspoint.com/groovy/groovy_variables.htm)).
 Some assertions are guaranteed to fail because they equal true if no input is provided.

 [Source on REST Testing](https://www.soapui.org/getting-started/rest-testing/) To Do:  \
 [ ]   Make this test case better w/ better conditions: 1.) petId is unique in the system, otherwise error.
-Is the pedId the same in both steps?
+Is the petId the same in both steps?
 2.)
 Is petId the only required parameter?
-If its not presnt - error. petId != 0 test.
+If its not present - error. petId != 0 test.
 3.)
 Test for each combination of null and not null optional parameters.
 How many combinations?
 Script some data for that.
 4.)
 Same image is not present more than once in the array.
 Is this a static or dynamically sized array?
-Max size is not exceeded and it cannot fill infinitley with pics.  \
+Max size is not exceeded and it cannot fill infinitely with pics.  \

-* **Testing Requiement 2: Search for new pet and similar pets**
+* **Testing Requirement 2: Search for new pet and similar pets**

 [Test case in SoapUI:](https://www.soapui.org/docs/functional-testing/properties/working-with-properties/) "Testing_Requirement_2_Search_for_new_pet_and_similar_pets"

 I attempted to play with [data driven functional testing](https://www.soapui.org/docs/data-driven-tests/functional-tests/).
 However, I had no access to the Data Generator through soapUI's free trial version.
-I attempted to define Test Step Properties that would maintain a consistent petId parameter = 2 and status = avalible throughout both test steps.
+I attempted to define Test Step Properties that would maintain a consistent petId parameter = 2 and status = available throughout both test steps.
 I thought properties ought to be defined at the highest level of the test tree to do that.
 That was not true.
 I need to look at properties in more depth.

 TEST RESULTS
 - At the top level, property petId = 8 is defined and the test fails.